designedmind/2017/CFP.md

 progress:

 * **Confronting the &ldquo;further fact&rdquo; intuition.** The further-fact
-  intuition is so compelling that many hold it be self-evident.
+  intuition is so compelling that it is often held to be self-evident.
 It underlies not only David Chalmer's so-called Hard Problem, but also the plausibility of philosophical zombies and inverted spectra.
 Yet according to the functionalist view, it is false.
 A challenge for the functionalist story then is to explain _why_ it seems so obvious that consciousness is something non-functional, if it is precisely the opposite.